 India’s Prevention of Cruelty to Animals Act subsection on “DOG RULES”, which came into effect in 2001, states the killing of dogs is a punishable offense.
 The municipalities must control the dog population by means of sterilization and anti-rabies vaccinations to prevent dog bites and human death due to rabies.
 Rabies is not only a problem for humans and dogs but also for cattle, goats and sheep.

 Since 2002, Karuna has been successfully implementing its Animal Birth Control (ABC) and Anti-Rabies (AR) programs in the rural areas of south Anantapur District.

-Between 2002 and 2010, over seven thousand dogs have been sterilized and vaccinated by Karuna Society.
+To date (2016) over twelve thousand dogs have been sterilized and vaccinated by Karuna Society.

 Karuna Society is committed to a high standard of surgical procedures.
 All surgeries and post operation care follow the “Standard Operating Procedures” as per rules of the AWBI (Animal Welfare Board of India).

 RESULTS OF EFFECTIVE ABC and AR PROGRAMS:

 - Decrease in human deaths due to rabies.